AliBavarchee/AliBavarchee/README.md

 - 👋 Hi, I’m @AliBavarchee
-- 👀 I’m interested in HEP - specially \.QGP and also big data
+- 👀 I’m interested in HEP - specially QGP and also big data
 - 🌱 I’m currently learning GEANT4
-- 📫 How to reach me Ali.Bavarchee@gmail.com
+- 📫 reach me by Ali.Bavarchee@gmail.com

 <!---
 AliBavarchee/AliBavarchee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.